-- 1.1 In the constitution and the bylaws: - a) "Act" means the Societies Act, and "Regulations" means any regulations enacted under the Act, - b) "AGM" means an annual general meeting, - c) "Board" or "Board of Directors" means the directors of the Society for the time being, acting as a body,

-- d) "director" means a director of the Society, - e) "general meeting" includes an AGM and a special general meeting, - f) "member" means a member of the Society, - g) "registered address" means a member's address as recorded in the register of members, - h) "Society" means Chilliwack Ringette Association, - i) "constitution", "bylaws", "special resolution" and "ordinary resolution" have the meaning given to them in the Act, - Under the new Act, the default for special resolutions will be 2/3, unless another standard is defined for some or all of the constitution or bylaws.
-The percentage can vary, e.g. 75%, 80%, 100%. - j) "written" means any mode of representing or reproducing words in written form, including printing, lithography, typewriting, photography, e-mail, and fax, - k) the singular includes the plural and vice versa, and - I) persons include corporations and associations. - 1.2 1) The definitions in the Act apply to the bylaws.
+- 1.1 In the constitution and the bylaws: - a) "Act" means the Societies Act, and "Regulations" means any regulations enacted under the Act, - b) "AGM" means an annual general meeting, - c) "Board" or "Board of Directors" means the directors of the Society for the time being, acting as a body, - d) "director" means a director of the Society, - e) "general meeting" includes an AGM and a special general meeting, - f) "member" means a member of the Society, - g) "registered address" means a member's address as recorded in the register of members, - h) "Society" means Chilliwack Ringette Association, - i) "constitution", "bylaws", "special resolution" and "ordinary resolution" have the meaning given to them in the Act, - j) "written" means any mode of representing or reproducing words in written form, including printing, lithography, typewriting, photography, e-mail, and fax, - k) the singular includes the plural and vice versa, and - I) persons include corporations and associations. - 1.2 1) The definitions in the Act apply to the bylaws.